What devices work with Mobile Deposit?

 - The check number, payee, endorsement, numeric amount, written amount and MICR line are all readable

-I took photos of my checks, but when I log in to the app, I don't see the pictures.
+I took photos of my checks, but when I login to the app, I don't see them.
 Where did they go?

 What does it mean to be in "Offline Mode"?

-You need to log in to SFPCU Mobile app first to access Mobile Deposit.
+You need to login to the SFPCU Mobile app first to access Mobile Deposit.
 Once logged in, you will be directed to the Mobile Deposit supporting app.